-Over 300 of the world’s sharpest minds in digital games research have now registered to be part of the first joint international conference of DiGRA and FDG – are you one of them?
+Over 350 of the world’s sharpest minds in digital games research gathered here in Dundee to participate in the first joint international conference of DiGRA and FDG.

 - Ju Row Farr, founder member of interactive media artists’ collective “Blast Theory”